-A proposal for the thesis, including an overview that specifies the topic, the goal of research, the method and the sources, an outline, and an initial bibliography, must be submitted to the advisor, readers, and the Dean a month before the end of the term.
-The proposal will be discussed at a meeting of the thesis board.
-After changes requested by the board have been made, the proposal shall be resubmitted for final approval.
-After such approval has been given, the candidate is obliged to adhere, within reasonable limits, to this proposal.
+A proposal for the thesis, including an overview that specifies the topic, the goal of research, the method and the sources, an outline, and an initial bibliography, must be submitted to the Dean

 CHANGE OF PROPOSAL.
 A certain amount of development and modification is expected, but if the topic or the other features of the work change radically, a new proposal must be submitted in the same manner as above.